The Finite Element Implementation of a K.P.P. Equation for the Simulation of Tsetse Control Measures in the Vicinity of a Game Reserve: Conclusions

-Susceptability to odour--baited targets and existing population distributions aside, one is now presented with a scenario in which {\em G. brevipalpis} may be more vulnerable to eradication than containment and vice versa for {\em G. austeni}.
-Yet whether or not {\em G. brevipalpis} is even an agent of infection is still a moot point ({\sc Motloang}, {\sc Masumu}, {\sc Van Den Bossche}, {\sc Majiwa} and {\sc Latif} \cite{MotloangMasumuVanDenBosscheMajiwaLatif}). {\em G. austeni}, in contrast, is without the slightest doubt a highly competent vector of trypanosomiasis.
+One is now presented with a scenario in which {\em G. brevipalpis} may be more vulnerable to eradication than containment and vice versa for {\em G. austeni} (partiality to odour-baited targets and existing population levels aside).
+Yet whether or not {\em G. brevipalpis} is even an agent of infection is still a moot point ({\sc Motloang et al.} \cite{MotloangMasumuVanDenBosscheMajiwaLatif}). {\em G. austeni} is, in contrast, without the slightest doubt a highly competent vector of trypanosomiasis.
 The possibility that eliminating {\em G. brevipalpis} will create further opportunity for {\em G. austeni} and, consequently, trypanosomiasis needs to be considered.
-The experimental results of {\sc Esterhuizen}, {\sc Kappmeier Green}, {\sc Nevill} and {\sc Van Den Bossche} \cite{EsterhuizenKappmeierGreenNevillVanDenBossche} can be interpretted to lend credence to exactly such a theory.
-They could suggest intense competition between the two species, to the extent that {\em G. brevipalpis} may actually benefit from odour--baited targets should their density be sufficient to eliminate {\em G. austeni} only.
-The existance of a reciprocal effect on {\em G. austeni} may be well worth investigating.
+The experimental results of {\sc Esterhuizen et al.} \cite{EsterhuizenKappmeierGreenNevillVanDenBossche} can be interpreted to lend credence to exactly such a theory.
+They could suggest intense competition between the two species, to the extent that {\em G. brevipalpis} may actually benefit from odour-baited targets should their density be sufficient to eliminate {\em G. austeni} only.
+The existance of a reciprocal effect on {\em G. austeni} may be worth investigating .
+It could be exploitable.
 Then again, what is observed could simply be a delayed invasion response or even random noise.
-That {\sc Esterhuizen}, {\sc Kappmeier Green}, {\sc Nevill} and {\sc Van Den Bossche} \cite{EsterhuizenKappmeierGreenNevillVanDenBossche} were simply not able to measure the target--related mortality of {\em G. brevipalpis}, owing to high diffusion rates, is an alternative conclusion.
+That {\sc Esterhuizen et al.} \cite{EsterhuizenKappmeierGreenNevillVanDenBossche} were simply not able to measure the target-related mortality of {\em G. brevipalpis}, owing to high diffusion rates, is an alternative conclusion.

-The required density of treated herds is not practical for the purposes of barriers and containment.
-While tethered, deltamethrin--treated cattle can be used as an alternative to odour--baited targets for savannah species, the substitution is impractical in the case of forest species.
-(Individually tethered, treated cattle distributed uniformly throughout a barrier zone may be less likely than targets to fall victim to the tragedy--of--commons type mentality known to prevail among the local population.)